mjvesa/unide-src/readme.md

 lower the bar for using Vaadin Components.

-The user can produce templates quickly, add navigation and finally export the result to the platform of choices.
+The user can produce templates quickly, add navigation and finally export the result to the platform of choice.
 Exportable platforms should include all platforms supported by Vaadin Components.